PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 Even though we didn't add a `\0` to the end of our string, C added it for us (or C checked the the value was not a "null" value, we'll see what null is in a second).

 # Addresses
 We can make a variable that holds an "address number" to a block of memory.
-We call variables that hodl a memeory address "pointers" or address variables.
+We call variables that hold a memory address "pointers".
+An address in C is actually an "unsigned" `long` type. ("unsigned" means the first bit is NOT used for a positive or negative sign, so the number can only be positive).

 Change your code to the following.